microsoft/verisol/README.md

 # VeriSol

-VeriSol (Verifier for Solidity) is a prototype formal verification system for smart contracts developed in the popular [Solidity] (https://solidity.readthedocs.io/en/) programming language.
+VeriSol (Verifier for Solidity) is a prototype formal verification and analysis system for smart contracts developed in the popular [Solidity](https://solidity.readthedocs.io/en/) programming language.
 It is based on translating programs in Solidity language to programs in [Boogie](https://github.com/boogie-org/boogie) intermediate verification language, and then leveraging the verification toolchain for Boogie programs.

-The following paper describes the design of VeriSol and applications in [Azure Blockchain](https://azure.microsoft.com/en-us/solutions/blockchain/).
+The following paper describes the design of VeriSol and application of smart contract verification for [Azure Blockchain](https://azure.microsoft.com/en-us/solutions/blockchain/).

 > __Formal Specification and Verification of Smart Contracts for Azure Blockchain__, Shuvendu K. Lahiri, Shuo Chen, Yuepeng Wang, Isil Dillig, https://arxiv.org/abs/1812.08829